• Share this on:

 Tips:

-Limit use of pesticides
+Limit the use of pesticides

 Tips:

-• Use the European Union pesticides database to find the relevant MRLs for your products.
+• UUse the European Union pesticides database to find the relevant MRLs for your products.
 Select your product or the pesticide you use, and the database will show the list of the MRLs associated with them.

 • Use Integrated Pest Management (IPM) to reduce pesticide amounts.
 IPM is an agricultural pest control strategy that uses natural control practices and forecasting information to minimise spraying with synthetic chemicals.
 For more information about Integrated Pest Management, see the FAO website.